On this page

 As a landlord, there will almost certainly be times when your property is unoccupied.
 During these 'void periods' you won't be receiving rent, which means you'll need to consider how you're going to meet your mortgage payments.

-This is why it's a good idea to top up your savings account when you do have rent coming in.
-Savings can also provide a financial cushion for any unexpected repair bills that arise - for example, a broken boiler or blocked drain.
+It’s also wise to top up your savings account when you do have rent coming in.
+Savings can provide a financial cushion for any unexpected repair bills that arise – for example, a broken boiler or blocked drain.

 The type of buy-to-let mortgage you choose will depend on your personal circumstances and preferences.